-(continued) Scenario Solution Apparent potential Physic ally verify that system 2 is down. split-brain condition-system 2 is Verify t he systems currently registered with the coordination points. down and system 1 is Use the e following command for coordinator disks: ejected (Disk-based fencing is # vxf enadm -s all -f /etc/vxfentab configured) The ou tput of this command identifies the keys registered with the coordinator disks. groups he keys on the coordinator disks as well as the data disks in all shared disk using the vxfenclearpre command.
-The command removes SCSI-3 ations and reservations.
-See "A bout the vxfenclearpre utility" on page 106.
-Make a any necessary repairs to system 2.
-Restar t system 2.
-Apparent potential Physic ally verify that system 2 is down. split-brain condition-system 2 is Verify t he systems currently registered with the coordination points. down and system 1 is Use the e following command for CP servers: ejected (Server-based fencing is configured) adm -s cp_server -a list_membership uster_name comgaled) configu cp_server is the virtual IP address or virtual hostname on which CP server is irred, and cluster_name is the VCS name for the SF Oracle RAC cluster ation cluster).
-The co mmand lists the systems registered with the CP server. groups he keys on the coordinator disks as well as the data disks in all shared disk using the vxfenclearpre command.
-The command removes SCSI-3 ations and reservations.
-After re emoving all stale registrations, the joiner node will be able to join the cluster.
-Make a any necessary repairs to system 2.
-Restar t system 2.
+(continued) Scenario Solution Apparent potential split-brain condition-system 2 is down and system 1 is ejected (Server-based fencing is configured) Physically verify that system 2 is down.
+Verify the systems currently registered with the coordination points.
+Use the following command for CP servers: # cpsadm -s cp_server -a list_membership -c cluster_name where cp_server is the virtual IP address or virtual hostname on which CP server is configured, and cluster_name is the VCS name for the SF Oracle RAC cluster (application cluster).
+The command lists the systems registered with the CP server.
+Clear the keys on the coordinator disks as well as the data disks in all shared disk groups using the vxfenclearpre command.
+The command removes SCSI-3 registrations and reservations.
+After removing all stale registrations, the joiner node will be able to join the cluster.
+Make any necessary repairs to system 2.
+Restart system 2.

-Table 3-5Recommened solution to clear pre-existing split-brain condition (continued)
+Table 3-5 Recommened solution to clear pre-existing split-brain condition (continued)